paivaspol/paivaspol.github.io/projects.md

 Accessing web pages from mobile devices over a mobile connection is slow.
-Prior studies attributed high page load times to dependencies within the page load process: netwowkr latency in fetching a resource delays its processing, which in turn delays when other resources can be discovered and fetched.
+Prior studies attributed high page load times to dependencies within the page load process: network latency in fetching a resource delays its processing, which in turn delays when other resources can be discovered and fetched.
 Vroom is a rethink of the process of loading a web page that securely address the inefficiency of the page load while preserving the end-to-end nature of the web.